nicoquant/Econometrics-from-Scratch/README.md

 Econometrics models from scratch

 # Linear_models
-In this file, you will find an interpretation using the gradient descent technique to estimate and predict using linear, lasso and ridge regression.
+In this file, you will find method to estimate and predict using linear, lasso and ridge regression.
 For the linear and ridge regression, you'll also find the close form formula.
+Many optimization techniques are available.
+However the tuning of the hyperparameters is not !

 # ARIMA Models.py